 In the water, the cluelessness or inconsiderateness of a kook can endanger or aggravate other surfers.

-A kook can also be described as a surfer who has an inflated perception of his surf skills and whose lack of knowledge, particularly concerning surf ethics, has the high probability of interfering with the fun of the other surfers in the water.
+A kook can also be described as a surfer who has an inflated perception of his surf skills and whose lack of knowledge, particularly concerning surf ethics, has the high probability of interfering with the enjoyment and safety of the other surfers in the water.

-Basically, they think their wipeout is a one in a million mistakes while your wipeout is just how you surf every wave.
-Kooks are not know to be self-aware.
+Basically, they think their wipeout is a one in a million mistakes, but really it is their specialty move.

 How To Win Friends, Influence Surfers & Not Be Called A Kook

-You will notice surf kooks everywhere – carrying surfboards within the mall, exercising on the boardwalk, and driving on the highway sporting a board through the side of their car.
+You will notice surf kooks everywhere – carrying surfboards in the mall, exercising on the boardwalk, and driving on the highway sporting a board through the side of their car.

-When it comes right down to it, it’s all about how a someone acts that makes them a kook or not.
+When it comes right down to it, it’s all about how a someone acts that makes them a kook or a grom.